StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 When you drop an Iceberg table, the table's file path and data on your HDFS cluster or cloud storage will not be dropped along with the table.

-When you forcibly drop an Iceberg table (namely, with the `FORCE` keyword specified in the table drop statement), the table's data on your HDFS cluster or cloud storage will be dropped along with the table, but the table's file path is retained.
+When you forcibly drop an Iceberg table (namely, with the `FORCE` keyword specified in the DROP TABLE statement), the table's data on your HDFS cluster or cloud storage will be dropped along with the table, but the table's file path is retained.

 ```SQL
 DROP TABLE <table_name> [FORCE];